-Sterilized mushroom substrate is the best option for growing mushrooms commercially or casually and this video shows how we create them for sale
+Sterilized mushroom substrate bags are a top option for growing mushrooms commercially or casually and this video shows how we create them for sale

 We begin with our bank of flow hoods.
 These all have HEPA filters that we custom made.
 These are all connected to blowers.
 There are pre-filters on each that are easy to change out.
 We have four 2×2 flow hoods that we use.

 On the other side of the room we have our pressure cookers.
 These pressure cookers are fun for about two hours at 15 psi to make our spawn.
 We can fit six total bags of spawn into each pressure cooker.
 What we do here is steam sterilize the mushroom substrate bags so we end up with a clean substrate.
-Take a look at this process in the video below.
+Take a look at this process for creating sterilized mushroom substrate bags in the video below.

 An example of a sterilized mushroom substrate bag